-- · Restart using the OS standard shut-down procedure. - Press <Ctrl>+<Alt>+ simultaneously. - · Press the reset button on the system chassis. - Press the power button to turn the system off then back on.
+- Restart using the OS standard shut-down procedure. - Press <Ctrl>+<Alt>+ simultaneously. - · Press the reset button on the system chassis. - Press the power button to turn the system off then back on.

-Using the power button, reset button, or the <Ctrl>+<Alt>+ keys to force reset from a running operating system can cause damage to your data or system.
-We recommend to always shut-down the system properly from the operating system.
+Using the power button, reset button, or the <Ctrl>+<Altb+ keys to force reset from a running operating system can cause damage to your data or system.
+We recommend that you always shut down the system properly from the operating system.